Commodore C64 Games Computer

 Commodore C64 demoscene

 The Commodore C64 demoscene is a decades old international computer art culture focused on producing demos.
 These Commodore C64 demos are designed to show off programming, visual art and musical skills of the demo group involved.
-We believe that the demoscene is one of the reasons why the C64 is so polular.
+We believe that the demoscene is one of the reasons why the C64 is so popular.

 The demoscene probably didn't start with the Commodore C64 and it certainly hasn't ended, with plenty of demos for the Commodore C64 and other platforms being released.
 We discuss one of our favorite demoscene groups in our article about the Conspiracy demogroup.
 To our eyes, and ears, the demoscene represents true art in the digital medium.
 It is designed to promote interest so you copy it and forward the file onto your friends.